Pascal Struijk: Leeds United

 On 12 September 2021, Struijk came on in the 33rd minute for the injured Diego Llorente, in a 3–0 home loss to Liverpool.
 In the 58th minute, Struijk fouled Harvey Elliott, which dislocated Elliott's ankle.
 Struijk was then sent off in the 60th minute for the tackle.
 With Leeds in the Premier League relegation places with two matches of the Premier League season remaining, Struijk headed in a 92nd equaliser to draw 1–1 with Brighton & Hove Albion in their penultimate match, before a 2–1 final day victory over Brentford, in which Struijk appeared as a substitute, ensured Leeds' Premier League survival as they finished 17th.
 Struijk made 29 Premier League appearances over the course of the season.

 Struijk started the 2022–23 season playing at left-back due to an injury to Junior Firpo.
 He scored his first goal of the season in the club's 2–1 loss to Crystal Palace on 9 October 2022.
 On 21 December 2022, it was announced that Struijk had extended his contract until the summer of 2027.
 "It's an amazing club.
 It was really easy for me to extend because I am really happy here," the BBC cited Struijk as saying.
-On 17 February 2025, he netted his first brace for the Whites in a 2–1 victory over Sunderland, two headed goals after being introduced as a 71st minute substitute, sending Leeds back to the top of the Championship.
+On 17 February 2025, he netted his first brace for the Whites in a 2–1 victory over Sunderland, two headed goals after being introduced as a 71st-minute substitute, sending Leeds back to the top of the Championship.

-Struijk's 2024-25 campaign ended on 11 April 2025 after suffering a season-ending foot injury in a 1-1 draw against Luton Town at Kenilworth Road.
-He was promoted back to the Premier League with Leeds following a 6-0 win over Stoke City at Elland Road and Sheffield United's 2-1 loss to Burnley at Turf Moor.
-Leeds United won the 2024-25 EFL Championship title following a 2-1 win over Plymouth Argyle at Home Park on 3 May 2025.
+Struijk's 2024–25 campaign ended on 11 April 2025 after suffering a season-ending foot injury in a 1–1 draw against Luton Town at Kenilworth Road.
+He was promoted back to the Premier League with Leeds following a 6–0 win over Stoke City at Elland Road and Sheffield United's 2–1 loss to Burnley at Turf Moor.
+Leeds United won the 2024–25 EFL Championship title following a 2–1 win over Plymouth Argyle at Home Park on 3 May 2025.

+Brighton & Hove Albion

+On 30 June 2026, Struijk signed a five-year contract with Brighton & Hove Albion.